ltackmann/harvest/README.md

 Harvest
 =======
 Harvest is a event store for Dart with multiple backends.
-Harvest creates and persists streams of events.
-Each persistent event stream is identified by a **Guid** for future retrival.
+Harvest creates and persists streams of events, where each persistent event stream is identified by a **Guid** for future retrival.

 Quick Guide